w3c/wai-bcase/_business-case/index.md

 * In the United States, courts are interpreting the Americans with Disabilities Act to be applicable to the web.
 * Globally, accessibility is mandated by the European Accessibility Act and similar laws are in place or in progress in Canada, Japan, Australia and elsewhere.

 Countries around the globe are implementing the UN Convention through laws and government policies.
 In many countries, such laws extend beyond government sites and services to inlcude mandates for businesses that offer goods and services on the web.
+Learn more details of the legal lansdcape for web accessibility in the related article, linked below.

-To avoid legal risk, accessibility is good business.
+[To avoid legal risk, accessibility is good business.]

 ### Support Diversity and Inclusion